Mathumeena-20/Fullstack-Interview-QA/Python/2-Object-Oriented Programming (OOP) .md

 ## 3. **What is Method overloading Method Overriding?**
 Method Overloading:

-Overloading occurs when twor or more method in the same class have the same name but different parameter
+Overloading occurs when two or more method in the same class have the same name but different parameter

 Method Overriding:
 Overring occurs when the child class provides the own implementation of the method that is already defined in the parentclass